lilblupig/invoiceasy/documentation/testing/TESTING.md

 Contact Us Form
 * Form contents align nicely and that there is no overflow of content.
 * Fields display correctly on mobile/tablet and PC.
-* Placeholder text displays in fields.
+* Prefill text displays in fields where appropriate.
 * Fields and submit button display feedback on hover.
 * Fields display feedback on focus.
 * Try to submit blank form, error messages display with information.
 * Try to submit email in incorrect format, error message displays with information.
 * Try to submit form without question, error message displays with information.
-* Submit correctly completed form, receive success modal.
+* Submit correctly completed form, receive success toast.
-* Modal information centers correctly with no overflow on all device widths.

-**Result** - `Text here to explain what happened when tested`
+* Email received at admin email address.
+* Confirmation email sent to user.

+**Result** - `Tested as anonymous user and logged in user.
+All behaviour as expected.`

-**Verdict** - XXXX
+**Verdict** - PASS

 ---
+#### Stripe Checkout

+**Intent** - Allow users to sign up for a subscription as easily as possible, then confirm payment to create subscription info in database via webhook.

+* Custom colour scheme display as set in Stripe dashboard.
+* Email address prefills.
+* Backing out returns the user to the aborted payment page.
+* Stripe Generic Decline number used to ensure useful feedback is given to the user.
+* Stripe Visa number used to ensure payment goes through correctly.
+* Closed tab partway through payment, if successful webhook should still be triggered and shows as subscribed in dashboard.
+* Redirected to success page after successful subscription.

+**Result** - `All behaviour as expected.`

+**Verdict** - PASS

+---
+#### Dashboard, Invoicing Forms and PDF View

+**Intent** - Give users one place to do everything.
+Forms are easy to use and PDFs are generated from one click.

+* Sections stack on mobile and align on larger screens.
+* Forms prefill where editing a customer or invoice.
+* All forms log data to the database as expected.
+* PDF view opens cleanly and with user data displayed.
+* Subscription summary contains appropriate information for the status of the user.

+**Result** - `All behaviour as expected.`

+**Verdict** - PASS

+---
-#### 404
+#### 404/403/500 Pages

-**Intent** - Catch users who would normally encounter a browser generated 404 page, and redirect them back to the website as cleanly as possible.
+**Intent** - Catch users who would normally encounter a browser generated error page, and redirect them back to the website as cleanly as possible.

 * All text sections display correctly across tested device widths.
 * All buttons and links display user feedback on hover.